bao-project/bao-helloworld/README.md

 #### 5.1.2.
 Integrating the new guest

-Now, we have both guests needed for our setup.
+Now, we have both guests compiled and ready for our dual-guest setup.
 However, there are some steps required to fit the two VMs on our platform.
 Let's understand the differences between the configuration of the first setup and the configuration of the second setup.

 First of all, we need to add the second VM image: